 - Meditation is generally considered to be safe for healthy people.
 However, there have been reports that it might worsen symptoms in people with certain chronic physical or mental health problems.
 If you have an ongoing health issue, talk with your health care provider before starting meditation.

-- Yoga is a mind and body practice with historical origins in ancient Indian philosophy.
+- Yoga has historical origins in ancient Indian philosophy.
 Various styles of yoga typically combine physical postures and movement, breathing techniques, and meditation or relaxation.

 - An evaluation of five studies concluded that yoga can provide short-term relief of some symptoms associated with menopause, but it doesn’t decrease hot flashes.

 - Overall, people who practice yoga have a low rate of side effects.
 However, injuries—some of them serious—have been reported.
 People with health conditions may need to modify or avoid some yoga poses.

 See NCCIH’s website for more information about yoga.